MERCY STREET SOAP AND MARKET:

 Artisan soap on a justice mission

-In the Fall of 2020 we launched Mercy Street Soap Company, a social enterprise that allows us to create employment opportunities for those coming out of incarceration to learn the craft of making artisan soaps and other fine all-natural products.
+In the Fall of 2020 we launched Mercy Street Soap and Market, a social enterprise that allows us to create employment opportunities for those coming out of incarceration to learn the craft of making artisan soaps and other fine all-natural products.

 ADDITIONAL REVENUE STREAM TO SUPPORT OUR MINISTRIES:

 In addition to offering training, jobs and even career opportunities, the revenue generated from this business will go to support all of our ministry to the incarcerated.
 We know that a social enterprise is an important step towards helping those we serve become stable and self-supporting and also allows for us to develop and expand our current ministries.

 WHAT IS REAL SOAP, AND WHY DOES IT MAKE A DIFFERENCE?

 Real soap is created by simply mixing water and lye together with fat and or oils until they become saponified.
 Saponification is the chemical reaction that results by mixing the water and lye with oils and fats, which when blended together creates the little miracle that is soap.

 Although we know that soap cleanses and disinfects, we don’t often stop to think about how it does.
 When we lather up, the soap goes to work.
 Soap molecules are long, with a balloon end which is hydrophilic, or attracted to water on one side and hydrophobic, or water resistant on the other side.
 The hydrophobic side draws in the dirt and germs which are oil based, and surrounds them, creating what is known as micelles.
 These micelles lift the dirt and germs up and off the surface being washed and are then rinsed away with water.
 One of the miraculous aspects of soap is its ability to surround and literally break up and kill not only dirt but also germs, bacteria and viruses, including coronaviruses, which are then washed away with a good rinse.